On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-If reasoning makes a new fact accessible, then that new fact can be used to resolve uncertainty that was previously unresolvable.
-But that means the reasoning must have created new information, contrary to what we have assumed.
+But, if reasoning makes a new fact accessible, then that new fact can be used to resolve uncertainty that was previously unresolvable.
+Doesn't that mean the reasoning must have created new information, contrary to what we have just claimed?
 It seems we have a paradox.

-To resolve it, we need the emergence operator $\mathcal{E}_C(X)$ distinguishing between computationally unbounded and bounded uncertainty reduction (accessible and inaccessible information).
+To resolve it, we need the emergence operator $\mathcal{E}_C$ distinguishing between computationally unbounded and bounded uncertainty reduction (accessible and inaccessible information).

-Notice that for all practical purposes the information measurement $\mu_C(X,q)$ can only provide maximum uncertainty reduction from $X$ within some computational budget $C$ (or time).
-Therefore, given the result of computationally bounded reasoning $\mathcal{E}_C(X)$, we can observe information gain through the computational work, i.e., $\mu_C(X,q) \le \mu_C(\mathcal{E}_C(X),q)$.
-Notice, that is possible only with organized information providing knowledge for reasoning.
+Notice that for all practical purposes the information measurement $\mu_C(X|Q)$ can only provide maximum uncertainty reduction from $X$ within some computational budget $C$ (or time) in a given context.
+Therefore, given the result of computationally bounded reasoning, we can observe information gain through the computational work, i.e., $\mu_C(X|Q) \le \mu_C(\mathcal{E}_C(X|Q)|Q)$.
+That is possible only with organized information providing knowledge for reasoning.